xiangyu066/FastRotDetect/Docs/Bead assay.md

-Typically, the center positions of the spinning beads are fitted by a two-dimensional Gaussian function, which is then applied to each time-series image.\
+Typically, the center positions of the spinning beads are fitted by a two-dimensional Gaussian function, which is then applied to each time-series image.
+(The data and fitting result is from Sung.)\
 \
 <img src="https://github.com/xiangyu066/FastRotDetect/blob/main/Docs/P7-T_0-demo_fitting.png" width="100%">\
 \